New Lease of Life Given to Church Hall

 When any building is considered no longer fit for purpose, responsive discourse is required to decide: conserve, renovate or replace.
 When that building is a dilapidated 1939 church hall much loved by all sectors of a close knit community, the stakes are raised.

-Here at HPA we hold forty years’ design and consultancy experience in conservation and innovative projects provided exactly the expertise and solutions which the residents of the picturesque North Lancashire village of Slyne with Hest required.
+Here at HPA we hold forty years’ design and consultancy experience in heritage and conservation, church hall design and innovative projects provided exactly the expertise and solutions which the residents of the picturesque North Lancashire village of Slyne with Hest required.

 Our director, Zoe Hooton and architect Hayley Dufton designed a ‘modern arts and crafts’ scheme.
 Rather than replicate the adjacent church, their design aims for “sensitive complementary visual differentiation”; marrying the heritage asset with the modern addition.